Our mission is to transform how government learns, builds, delivers, and measures digital services in the 21st century.

 We believe talking about challenges and unsolved problems is as important as talking about proven solutions.

 Open collaboration across government is critical to a secure, digital future.
 It’s Digital.gov’s job to enable collaboration and make it easier.

 Everything we do is informed by what our audience needs.
 We apply multiple methods for measuring, listening, and understanding to our products.

 6. Work in the open

 We do all of our work in the open and strive to organize our work in ways that allow others to participate.

-We are a cross-functional team of writers, editors, strategists, technologists, and designers who all work in the federal government and have a wealth of experience creating modern digital services.
+We are a cross-functional team of writers, editors, strategists, technologists, and designers who all work at the Technology Transformation Services (TTS) at the General Services Administration (GSA).

 Communities: Jacob Parcell

 Have feedback or questions?
 Send us an email »